How Much Dwelling Coverage Do I Need For a Condo?

 • Dwelling Calculation: $100 Per Square Foot x Total Square Feet = Dwelling Coverage ($100 x 800 = $80,000)

-Condo insurance dwelling coverage protects against a variety of external and internal perils that could cause damage to your unit and are deemed to be covered by insurance carriers.
-This includes things like hurricanes, tornadoes, water damage and fires.
+Condo insurance dwelling coverage protects against a variety of external and internal perils that could cause damage to your unit.

 Let’s say you accidentally start a kitchen fire that destroys your kitchen cabinets and countertops.
 If you have a bare walls condo policy, you’d have to file a condo insurance claim and, if your insurer deems the damage to be covered, you’d get a payout from your insurer to repair it.

-If you have an all in policy, you’d likely file a claim with your condo association’s master policy to receive your payout.
+If you have an all-in policy, you’d likely file a claim with your condo association’s master policy to receive your payout.

 How Much Homeowners Insurance Do I Need for a Condo?